-Your adolescent's age, overall health and medical history
+Your child's age, overall health and medical history

-Extent of your adolescent's symptoms
+Extent of symptoms

-Your adolescent's tolerance for specific medications, procedures or therapies
+Your child's tolerance for specific medications, procedures or therapies

 Expectations for the course of the condition

 Mood disorders, including major depression, can be effectively treated.
 Treatment should always be based on a comprehensive evaluation of the child and family.
 Treatment may include one, or more, of the following:

 - Antidepressant medications: Research shows that, when combined with psychotherapy, these drugs can be very effective in the treatment of depression in children and teens.
 These medications work by rebalancing the chemicals in the brain.
 Teens should be watched closely for suicidal ideation during the first few months after starting antidepressant medications.